Rails-Designer/perron-site/app/content/articles/quickstart.md

 ---
 section: getting_started
 order: 1
-title: Quickstart
+title: Quick-start guide
 description: Learn how to get started quickly with Perron.
-toc: false
 ---

-Get started quickly with Perron by adding it to your existing Rails app or start a new (static) site.
+Get started quickly with Perron by adding it to your existing Rails app or start a new static site.

 ## An existing app